-Finally, you got many reasons to visit Sylhet.
-And lastly, Bangladesh is very hospitable country.
-No matter where you go, at last, you’ll be amazed by the hospitality almost from everyone you meet on the road.
+Now you got many reasons to visit Sylhet.
+And lastly, Bangladesh is a very hospitable country.
+No matter where you go, you’ll be always amazed by the hospitality almost from everyone you meet on the road.

-For more query, you can write me or comments below.
+For more query, you can write to me or comments below.
 Are you planning a Sylhet tour?